-Vendor Conduct and Courtesy
+Vendor Conduct & Courtesy

 - Vendors must not talk on phone while loading or driving through the CFM. - All vehicles coming into the CFM must maintain a 5- 10 MPH range and must turn off car while stopped in the CFM. - Vendors are not permitted to use the following techniques while at the Market: hawking, calling attention to products in a loud, repetitive public manner, and selling products in an aggressive way.
 Standing in the aisles while providing samples to customers is not permitted.
-Vendors must stay in his/her 10x10 tent spaces when providing samples. - Threatening behavior (including verbal abuse), vandalism and the use or threats of violence by a vendor will constitute immediate expulsion from the CFM.
+Vendors must stay in his/her 10'x10' tent spaces when providing samples. - Threatening behavior (including verbal abuse), vandalism and the use or threats of violence by a vendor will constitute immediate expulsion from the CFM.
 The Safety of CFM employees, customers, vendors and visitors is of utmost importance.
 Threats, threatening behavior or acts of violence against employees, customers, vendors, visitors or others while at CFM's Markets, offices or by electronic means will not be tolerated.
 Any person who engages in this behavior shall be removed from the premises as quickly as safety permits, and shall remain off CFM's premises pending the outcome of an investigation.
 Subsequent to the investigation, CFM will respond appropriately.
-This response may include, but is not limited to, suspension and/or termination of any business relationship, and/or the pursuit of criminal prosecution of the person or persons involved. - While at the CFM, vendors are expected to behave courteously to customers, other vendors, CFM staff, and volunteers, and to conduct himself/herself professionally at all times.
+This response may include, but is not limited to, suspension and/or termination of any business relationship, and/or the pursuit of criminal prosecution of the person or persons involved. - Any CFM Vendor who is convicted of a crime during the course of the CFM season must report their conviction to CFM Management.
+In the event of such a conviction, the CFM and City of Charleston at its sole election reserves the right to expel a vendor from the CFM in light of this criminal conviction. - While at the CFM, vendors are expected to behave courteously to customers, other vendors, CFM staff, and volunteers, and to conduct himself/herself professionally at all times.
 Vendors must not publicly disparage other vendors or other vendor's products; this behavior may be grounds for immediate expulsion from the CFM. - Vendors are responsible for making sure that all persons working at their booths are familiar and knowledgeable of their product, all CFM Rules and Regulations, and Operation Guidelines.
-Employees must adhere to all CFM Rules and Regulations and Operation Guidelines. - On-site sales personnel do not set the price, nor retain ownership of the product. - Children under the age of 14 will not be allowed to sell at the CFM, unless accompanied by an adult who is knowledgeable about items for sale.
+Employees must adhere to all CFM Rules and Regulations and Operation Guidelines. - Children under the age of 14 will not be allowed to sell at the CFM, unless accompanied by an adult who is knowledgeable about items for sale.